-As we dig into our plans for 2018, it’s worth taking a look back to what each Wellville community achieved in 2017.
+As we dig into our plans for 2018, it’s worth taking a look back to the community health achievements for each Wellville community.
 Here’s the 2017 Year in Review for Lake County, CA.

 Hope Rising, the community health collaborative in the Wellville community of Lake County, CA, began 2017 with a focus on launching a new project by the end of January.